BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 {"statusCode": 500, "error": "Invalid trackingID, refer to queue"}
 ```

-We also have SQS permissions, this
+We also have SQS permissions, this allows listing queues and receiving messages
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws sqs list-queues